make-on-the-lake/cardboard-workshop/docs/03_getting_around.md

 ![](images/032_move_around.gif)

-Now let's only move around if the button on the Cardboard Viewer is held down.
+Now let's only move around if the button on the Cardboard Viewer is pressed.
 Re-open the RigidbodyFirstPersonController.cs script.
 At the top, under the class declaration, create a new field that determines if the controller is currently walking forward:

 ```csharp
 ...